In North America, Christianity is not cool.

 And, of course, all that is very good… as long as you really believe it.

 You should never believe anything just because it is cool or edgy.
 You should believe it because you think it’s true.
-You should be able to say why.
+And you should be able to say why.

 A lot of us will get caught up in the thrill of something without really considering, Is this good?
 Is it right?
 Is it true?
 This is a huge problem.
 Imagine all the things we believe simply because we want to.
 All the things we attach our morality and philosophy to, for no better reason than we like the sound of it.